CatalogueOfLife/checklistbank/README.md

 # colplus-frontend
-Frontend for the CoL+ Clearinghouse
+Frontend for the CoL+ Clearinghouse.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).